 Is Spravato ketamine?

 SPRAVATO™ is a nasal spray that was FDA-approved for treatment-resistant depression and acute suicidality.
 It is a derivative of ketamine.
 During the research and drug development process, scientists isolated one side of the ketamine molecule to create a new version of the drug.
-SPRAVATO™ is administered in our certified clinic by our nurse anesthetist with fifteen years experience working with ketamine, and patients are required to be monitored for two hours.
+SPRAVATO™ is administered in our certified clinic primarily by our nurse anesthetist with fifteen years experience working with ketamine, and patients are required to be monitored for two hours.
+It is completely insurance based, with assistance provided to help with deductibles and copays.